15th Anniversary Edition

 Girl’s Guide to Witchcraft

-She has a desperate crush on a man who doesn’t know she exists.
+She has a desperate crush on her Imaginary Boyfriend, a man who doesn’t know she exists.
 Her doting grandmother insists she meet her long-absent mother.
 She’s working as a librarian, trapped in absurd costumes and serving up lattes in a last-ditch effort to keep her employer solvent.

 In lieu of a well-deserved raise, Jane is allowed to live in an ancient cottage on the library grounds.
 She soon discovers a hidden chamber filled with magical books that awaken her inner witch.

 Her first spell releases a smart-mouthed feline familiar.
 Her second makes her irresistible to men.
-Those witchy workings draw an overbearing astral enforcer, David Montrose.
+Those witchy workings draw a compelling astral enforcer, David Montrose.

-Will magic solve Jane’s problems?
+Will magic—and David—solve Jane’s problems?
 Or only bring her more disasters?

 They don’t teach witchcraft in library school.